brunofds/personal-dataplatform/README.md

   - The application must be hosted on AWS
   - Generate a CSV
   - Define the sentiment analysis (real time)
-  - We can show da csv data over Grafana
+  - We can show csv data over BI Tool
 - Build a endpoint to get fire alarms on specific regions
 - BUild a endpoint to get data about government contracts
 - Build a endpoint to create a DAG with a configuration file (yml)